9/11 Chronicles: Breast Cancer Takes a Backseat

 The commander of the group in the bus was seated across from me and asked where I was headed.
 He nodded and didn’t say much more.
 The bus was stopped at the toll gates, inspected quickly, and waved through.
 We entered the dark tunnel.
 I had taken this drive hundreds of times.
 This was different.
 Halfway through the tunnel the driver turned on his wipers to take care of the oncoming dust and debris.

 We emerged from the tunnel expecting to see daylight, but it was dim.
 Confetti like particles, atomized particles of the buildings settled onto the ground, followed by more and more.
 I let the guys with the heavy weaponry file out and then they were lost in the dark, particulate, opaque fog.
 I got off the bus, alone.
 There was nobody around or so it seemed.
 I realized I really wasn’t with anyone.
-I was on my own in a ghost town, in the seventh ring of Dante’s hell.
+I was on my own in a ghost town, in a ring of Dante’s hell.

 The debris kept falling and for a moment I realize that the debris did not just contain asbestos and parts of the buildings.
 Humans had been vaporized in the crash and crushed when the buildings collapsed.
 In that debris must be fragments of body parts, human DNA, atoms freed from their human role now mixing with building debris.
 I wanted to hold my breath, didn’t want to inhale the noxious and creepy brew that the terrorists had concocted.
 I was glad I brought surgical masks.
 I doubled them for added protection.
 I tried not to take deep breaths.